andrewmoise/grits/REFERENCE.md

 * A **full URL** (`http://...` or `https://...`) is used as-is.
 * `"*"` grants access to *any* origin.
 You probably don't want this.
 It's wrong outside of specific use cases.
 You probably want either origin: `"gimbal"` for granting access to "the human," or else origin: the same vhost where you're putting the content you're modifying access to.

-Note: **Permissions are enforced only at the namespace level — blobs are stored in plaintext and served to anyone who has the CID**.
-Don't store anything secret in this.
-In particular, content with few possible values can have its CID guessed, so this can bite even where you didn't think you were storing a secret — a PIN or password check can leak this way.
-(Real confidentiality is a someday-feature via client-side crypto, not CID secrecy.)

-Also note: All of this restriction based on origin is to defend the user, and their **honestly functioning** browser, against a maliciously coded vhost.
+Note: All of this restriction based on origin is to defend the user, and their **honestly functioning** browser, against a maliciously coded vhost.
 Do not construct a security measure by assuming that an origin means the browser is running exactly the code you provided.
 We are defending honest browsers against malicious vhosts, not the other way around -- you can't grant broad access from a particular origin, and then assume that users from that origin will be using the security measures you wrote into the client code for that origin.
 Things don't work that way.

 ## Authentication